temescode/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-readme for singly linked lists
+ a readme for singly linked lists